somerandomsequence/csci-4831-7000-dsp/recitations/happiness.md

 Using a [Chi-squared test](https://en.wikipedia.org/wiki/Chi-squared_test), we can measure how likely it is that these data are independent (i.e., that there is no correlation or dependency between them).

-**Q2:** Try performin a chi-square test on these two factors.
+**Q2:** Try performing a chi-squared test on these two factors.
 Are they independent or does it appear that happiness and health are interrelated?
 Why?

 Now let's try a different variable, that's numeric not categorical, like the age of the participants.
 We can make a box and whiskers plot using the Grammar of Graphics (GGPlot) to compare the distribution of age in each happiness category